Sumanth077/Hands-On-AI-Engineering/README.md

 Projects for audio understanding and analysis.

 - [**Music Explorer**](./audio/music_explorer) — Chat with any audio file or YouTube video using Gemini 3 Flash.
 Ask for transcriptions, emotion analysis, instrument identification, and timestamp-aware breakdowns.
+- [**Multilingual Audio Translator**](./audio/multilingual_audio_translator) — Upload or record audio in any language, get it transcribed with faster-whisper, translated via Gemini, and played back as synthesized speech using Kokoro TTS.

 ### 🎬 Multimodal